 Digital payment applications like Google Pay also require a PIN.
 It has two-factor authentication to verify your identity before allowing you to access this app.

-Therefore, don’t share the mobile PIN or UPI Pin with anyone, even with people you trust or who claim to be a Customer Care Representative, because this will make the information on your phone and apps public.
+Therefore, don’t share the mobile PIN or UPI PIN with anyone, even with people you trust or who claim to be Customer Care representatives, because this will make the information on your phone and apps public.

 3. Recheck the Amount When You Are Doing Transactions:

 It is difficult to remember many transactions when we make more payments online.

 When you use the UPI app to purchase goods, you will receive a collection request and the payment will be completed only if you approve it.

 You cannot make money through the UPI app without your authorization.
 Therefore, when receiving the payment request, verify them to confirm the transaction amount and then only approve it.

 4. Always Keep the Exact Customer Care Number:

 If something goes wrong with your digital payment, you will need to share it with someone authenticated to solve it.